mikeSmith08/htbhf-smart-stub/README.md

 * The second numeric digit represents the number of children under four. e.g BA030000C will return a valid response with three children under four.

-* The third numeric digit represents if the person is on universal credits.
-Any digit accept '0' means the person is receiving universal credits.
+* The last character represents the benefits a person.

-* The fourth numeric digit represents if the person is on child tax credits.
-Any digit accept '0' means the person is receiving child tax credits.
+  'A' represents universal credit, 'B' represents Child Tax Credits and all other characters represent no benefit.